harold-ousset/timeHeatMapForSpreadsheet/README.md

 ***

 ### Next planned evolutions:
-- Behaviour: always start at the begining of the month even if the given start date is not the first day of the month, or allow random starts?
-- Add methods to change rendering options (change the way to address the arguments when creating a heat map)
-- Option to change the display: disable display of month, weekday , sparkline graphs  (done, need to create doc about that)
 - Option to remove weekends
-- Allow differents date imput format (sync with the locale option)
+- Allow differents date input format (sync with the locale option)
+- add more locales options (english starting monday...)
-- Prevent data crush on the rendering zone (if there is some data will throw error instead of rendering the map)
+- Prevent data crush on the rendering zone (if there is some data it will throw an error instead of rendering the map)
-- Option to allow splits (eg: 4 month by 4) and keep the minMax global to the whole period (done, need to create doc about that)
-- Option to display the actual value in the cell (same color as the background)
-- Change rendering scale elasticity (allow to render low/high values with few color amplitude)
-- Remove cells comments in the drawing zone before drawing anything